-Employment in Canada increased by 11.2 thousand in October 2018, after a 63.3 thousand gain in the previous month and above market expectations of 10 thousand.
-Jobs creation was concentrated in full-time positions (+33.9 thousand) while part-time jobs fell (-22.6 thousand).
-Employment rose slightly in Saskatchewan (+2,500), while there was little change in all other provinces.
-More people were employed in business, building and other support services (+22,000); wholesale and retail trade (+19,000); and health care and social assistance (+15,000).
-In contrast, there were fewer workers in "other services (-17,000);" finance, insurance, real estate, rental and leasing (-15,000); and natural resources (-7,100).
-There were fewer public sector employees (-31,000) in October, while there was little change in the number of private sector employees and the self-employed.
-Employment Change in Canada averaged 17.68 Thousand from 1976 until 2018, reaching an all time high of 94 Thousand in March of 2012 and a record low of -124.80 Thousand in January of 2009.
+Employment in Canada rose 94.1 by thousand in November 2018, after a 11.2 thousand increase in the previous month and well above market expectations of 11 thousand.
+It was the biggest jobs gain on record.
+Job creation advanced in both full-time positions (+89.9 thousand) and part-time (+4.1 thousand).
+Employment increased in six provinces, namely Quebec (+26 ,000) and Alberta (+24,000).
+More people were employed in professional, scientific and technical services (+26,000); health care and social assistance (+19,000); construction (+15,000); business, building and other support services (+15,000); transportation and warehousing (+9,000); and agriculture (+7,100).
+On the other hand, fewer people worked in information, culture and recreation (-10,000).
+There were more private sector employees (+79,000) in November, while there were little changed change in the number of public sector employees and the self-employed.
+Employment Change in Canada averaged 17.83 Thousand from 1976 until 2018, reaching an all time high of 94.10 Thousand in November of 2018 and a record low of -124.80 Thousand in January of 2009.